PurdueCAM2Project/HELPSweb/source/join.rst

   students research experience.
 He enjoys the intellectual interactions with many excellent students.
 He also thinks the interactions among students help them succeed.
-The size of his research team has no effect on how much Purdue gives for research (always $0).
+The size of his research team has no effect on how much Purdue gives him for research (always $0).

 - Dr. Lu has zero influence about how Purdue spends tuition.
 Please talk to Purdue President if you have any suggestions.

 - Dr. Lu has zero influence on other professors' decisions.
-Dr. Lu cannot tell any other professor to provide any student financial support.
+Dr. Lu cannot tell any other professor to give any student financial support.

 - Dr. Lu obtains research funding by writing proposals.